K3RN3L32/Vestige-v3.0/README.md

 # MavenMCP 1.8.9

 ### About
 Vestige-v3.0 is based on Maven MCP 1.8.9 which is an updated version of MCP.
-It uses Maven, has a clean code structure, supports Linux and version control in your projects! (regular old MCP also supports linux macos windows idk why they said that)
+It has a clean code structure, supports Linux and version control in your projects! (regular old MCP also supports linux macos windows idk why they said that)

 ### About the structure
 The code is split into two groups: Resources (assets, graphics, shaders etc.) and code.